 Most of the web pages in this section are referenced in my book about investing which is entitled How to Get Rich Surely* But Slowly (*Probably).
 You can read the first chapter of the book here or you can purchase it at Amazon.

 A Harvard economics professor explains in this article why he believes investing is too complicated.
 I do not believe that investing needs to be complicated, and my class and book provide you with a reasonably simple approach.
 The Harvard professor complains about performance chasing.
 You can see the negative consequences of performance chasing.

-If you wish to purchase stocks inexpensively, there are many good alternatives.
-You can call any of the following brokers on the phone to buy or sell stock, but it will cost you more to do so over the phone than online.
+If you wish to purchase stocks without paying a commission, there are many good alternatives.
+You can call any of the following brokers on the phone to buy or sell stock, but it will cost you more to do so over the phone than online where the cost is zero.
 As long as you trade online you can purchase any number of shares of a stock for free from the following brokers: Firstrade, Vanguard, Schwab, Scottrade and Fidelity.
 Robinhood started the process of selling stocks without a commission in 2015.
-They were investigated by the SEC in 2020 and fined $65 million.
+They were investigated by the SEC for other matters in 2020 and fined $65 million.

 When buying or selling stocks there are several types of orders including market, limit, stop, stop loss and stop limit.
 They are described here.